Lipschitz homotopy convergence of Alexandrov spaces II: Lipschitz contractible convex hulls

-\step{Step 2} Next we show that $U$ can be contracted to a tiny ball by the gradient flow of $h$ and this tiny ball can be crushed to the center by another gradient flow.
-Then we check that $\tilde U_i$ can be contracted into a tiny ball in the same manner.
-However, crushing this tiny ball needs a more careful argument, which is deferred to the final step.
+\step{Step 2} Here we first show that $U$ can be contracted to a tiny ball $B$ centered at $q$ by the gradient flow of $h$ and this $B$ can be crushed to $q$ by another gradient flow.
+We then check that $\tilde U_i$ can be contracted into the corresponding tiny ball $\tilde B_i$ centered at $q_i$ in the same manner.
+However, crushing $\tilde B_i$ requires a more careful argument, which will be deferred to Step 3.